 The Salute to Smart Investing provides active military members with the knowledge and tools they need to achieve financial security, and helps them identify and avoid frauds that specifically target the military.
-The guide covers investment "basic training," which includes budgeting, saving, and credit; the basics of saving and investing; balancing risk and reward in investing; retirement planning; and recognizing inappropriate investments.
+"Salute" covers the "basic training" for budgeting, saving, and credit; the basics of saving and investing; balancing risk and reward; retirement planning; and recognizing inappropriate investments.

 The Veterans Handbook: Tactics for Civilian Life helps veterans and soon-to-be vets identify the professional, financial, and personal choices that come with a shift to a civilian career.
-Topics include building a short-term emergency fund and setting long-term goals in saving and investing; avoiding financial problems that arise from investment fraud and pension-related scams; the job hunt; obtaining a mortgage; and details of the post-9/11 GI Bill.
+Topics include building a short-term emergency fund and setting long-term goals in saving and investing; avoiding financial problems that arise from investment fraud and pension-related scams; and details of the post-9/11 GI Bill.